Skip To Content

 9.2.2 A CMC is held in every proceeding.
 The case management chair shall prepare a case management direction after every CMC.

-9.2.3 Tribunal may, at a participant's request or on its own initiative, hold additional CMCs at any time during a proceeding.
+9.2.3 The Tribunal may, at a participant's request or on its own initiative, hold additional CMCs at any time during a proceeding.

 9.2.4 Unless the parties agree, a case management chair who has been involved in discussions of the strengths and weaknesses of the parties’ evidence and arguments or of possible resolutions, will not sit as a member of the panel for the merits hearing.